TedHusted/awake/awake.md/awake.md

 “First, says Park, “let me thank special agents Harper and Mitchell for suggesting this rare meeting between the NTSB, CIA, and FBI.
 In this new age of inter-agency cooperation, it makes perfect sense for us to share notes on the Geller case.”

-“To be forthcoming,” says Carla, “the Pulse AI Assistant’s sudden enhancements this week is what pulled us into the case.
+“To be forthcoming,” says Carla, “the Pulse AI assistant’s sudden enhancements this week is what pulled us into the case.
 We understand that Geller might be the author, and that he has now died because of injuries from the collision.”

 Pointing to the board, Park continues, “These are the key events leading up to Brent Geller’s demise.